Ching Ho Cheng

-Ching Ho Cheng (December 26, 1946 – May 25, 1989) was a Cuban-born Chinese and American contemporary painter, who lived in New York City during the 1970s and 1980s.
-His oeuvre is categorized into four distinct periods: Psychedelics, Gouache, Torn Works, and The Alchemical Series—each primarily executed on paper.
+Ching Ho Cheng (December 26, 1946 – May 25, 1989) was a Cuban-born American visual artist of Chinese descent whose work occupies a distinct place within the cultural and aesthetic landscape of postwar New York.
+Active from the late 1960s through the 1980s, Cheng developed a materially innovative and conceptually introspective practice that intersected with the downtown avant-garde, psychedelic art, and emergent Asian American artistic expression.
+His work is categorized into four distinct periods: Psychedelics, Gouache, Torn Works, and The Alchemical Series—each primarily executed on paper.

-Deeply informed by world literature, Cheng's work reflects a unique synthesis of cultural influences, most notably Egyptian mythology and Taoist philosophy.
-His dedication to Taoism—especially its principles of transformation and the cyclical nature of life—strongly shaped his creative vision, imbuing his art with themes of spiritual renewal and alchemical change.

-Life and work
+Early life and education

+Cheng was born on December 26, 1946, in Havana, Cuba, to a family engaged in diplomatic and creative professions.
+His father, Paifong Robert Cheng, served as a representative of the Republic of China in Havana, while his mother, Rosita Yufan Cheng, worked as a fashion designer.

-An American of Chinese descent, Ching Ho Cheng was born in Havana, Cuba, in 1946.
-Cheng was the son of Chiang Kai-shek's last ambassador to Cuba.
-During the mid-1960s he studied painting at the Cooper Union School of Art in New York City, and during the early seventies lived in Paris and Amsterdam, where, in 1976, he had his first one-man show.
+During the mid-1960s he studied painting at the Cooper Union School of Art in New York City where he received a BFA in 1968, and during the early seventies lived in Paris and Amsterdam, where, in 1976, he had his first one-man show.

 Cheng returned to New York that same year and checked into the Chelsea Hotel intending to remain for two months; he lived and worked there until his death in May 1989.
 Rosa von Praunheim portrayed Cheng in his studio in the Chelsea Hotel for his award-winning film Tally Brown, New York (1979).

 Untitled, 1987.
 Alchemical Works, Torso Series.
 Iron oxide on paper.
 42 1/2 X 34 1/4" Detroit Institute of Arts.